-The Fund is new and does not have a full calendar year performance record to compare against other mutual funds or broad measures of securities market performance such as indices.
+The Fund commenced operations on April 1, 2024 and does not have a full calendar year performance record to compare against other mutual funds or broad measures of securities market performance such as indices.
 Performance information will be available after the Fund has been in operation for one calendar year.